Zen0x7/IBMDataScienceCapstoneProject/README.md

-# This repo contains the pain in the great project of IBM data science path :)
+# This repo contains the greatest but longest project of IBM data science path :)